oMNiVoiDZeRo/expendor/README.md

 Login is test password is asdfasdf.

 # future development plans
-Monthly debt tracking: what is owed to who and how much has been paid current month.
+Monthly debt tracking: what is owed to who, how much has been paid current month and how much is remaining.

+## Steps to proceed
+Add new column to users table for debt.
+Display all expenses from those in the debt column for that user.